Online Workcamp: Searching for Traces of Forced Labour: a Digital Photography Project

 Description: The Nazi Forced Labour Documentation Centre is located in Berlin on the grounds of an almost completely intact former forced labour camp.
 It focuses on a forgotten victim group: civilian forced labourers from all over Europe forced to work for the Nazi regime during the Second World War.
-At the core of the project is a photographic exploration of the past at the former camp and production sites in Berlin.
-You will get to know other than the usual tourist spots of Berlin.
+At the core of the project is a photographic exploration of the past and present aspects of forced labour.

 Language: For this camp a good knowledge of English is required.

 Requirements: Interest in the history of National Socialism.
 Interest in photography.
 No significant prior experience in photography or professional equipment is required.
 To participate in the digital meetings a device with webcam and microphone is required.
 We will be meeting online every day between 12:00 and 14:00 GMT (it is between 14:00 and 16:00 German time).
 There will be no meeting on 23.08.2020.

 Notes: There will be other opportunities to communicate between the meetings.